 Each teacher has a mailbox in the front office.
 Please check your mailbox upon arriving each day and after school.
-In general, students should not be sent to obtain the contents of your mailbox, as it may contain a memorandum or bulletin for teacher use only.
+In general, students should not be sent to obtain the contents of your mailbox, as it may contain a memorandum or bulletin for teacher use only; however there may be times where a teachers are asked to send a student to the office to collect documents to distribute home (possibly immediately).
 Students are not to be asked to deliver permanent records, other students' work that are used to determine an average or to record grades at any time.
-Notes of information to the principal should be given to the school secretary.
+Notes of information to the principal should be given to the school secretary or placed in the box outside the Principal's office.
 Mailboxes should not be used to store materials beyond one day.
 Please keep your mailboxes cleaned out.